MicrosoftDocs/win32/desktop-src/gdi/setting-the-text-alignment.md

 ---
-Description: 'You can query and set the text alignment for a device context by using the GetTextAlign and SetTextAlign functions.' ms.assetid: '7fdfbadb-827a-4b42-9b9a-b9e46389e13c'
+Description: You can query and set the text alignment for a device context by using the GetTextAlign and SetTextAlign functions. ms.assetid: 7fdfbadb-827a-4b42-9b9a-b9e46389e13c
-title: Setting the Text Alignment
+title: Setting the Text Alignment ms.date: 05/31/2018 ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # Setting the Text Alignment

-You can query and set the text alignment for a device context by using the [**GetTextAlign**](gettextalign.md) and [**SetTextAlign**](settextalign.md) functions.
+You can query and set the text alignment for a device context by using the [**GetTextAlign**](/windows/win32/Wingdi/nf-wingdi-gettextalign?branch=master) and [**SetTextAlign**](/windows/win32/Wingdi/nf-wingdi-settextalign?branch=master) functions.
 The text-alignment settings determine how text is positioned relative to a specified location.
 Text can be aligned to the right or left of the position or centered over it; it can also be aligned above or below the point.

 The following example shows a method for determining which horizontal alignment flag is set: